James O’boyle Sells 13,700 Shares of Varonis Systems Inc (NASDAQ:VRNS) Stock

-Varonis Systems Inc (NASDAQ:VRNS) SVP James O’boyle sold 13,700 shares of the firm’s stock in a transaction that occurred on Monday, March 2nd.
-The shares were sold at an average price of $78.50, for a total value of $1,075,450.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Varonis Systems Inc (NASDAQ:VRNS) SVP James O’boyle sold 13,700 shares of the business’s stock in a transaction on Monday, March 2nd.
+The stock was sold at an average price of $78.50, for a total transaction of $1,075,450.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.

-Varonis Systems (NASDAQ:VRNS) last released its quarterly earnings results on Monday, February 10th.
-The technology company reported ($0.09) earnings per share for the quarter, topping the consensus estimate of ($0.47) by $0.38.
-The company had revenue of $72.60 million during the quarter, compared to the consensus estimate of $72.05 million.
-Varonis Systems had a negative return on equity of 74.25% and a negative net margin of 30.99%.
-Varonis Systems’s revenue was down 17.0% compared to the same quarter last year.
-During the same quarter last year, the business posted $0.54 earnings per share.
-On average, equities analysts expect that Varonis Systems Inc will post -2.48 earnings per share for the current fiscal year.
+Varonis Systems (NASDAQ:VRNS) last announced its earnings results on Monday, February 10th.
+The technology company reported ($0.09) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.47) by $0.38.
+The firm had revenue of $72.60 million for the quarter, compared to analysts’ expectations of $72.05 million.
+Varonis Systems had a negative net margin of 30.99% and a negative return on equity of 74.25%.
+The business’s revenue was down 17.0% compared to the same quarter last year.
+During the same period in the prior year, the company earned $0.54 EPS.
+On average, equities research analysts anticipate that Varonis Systems Inc will post -2.48 earnings per share for the current fiscal year.

-A number of institutional investors have recently added to or reduced their stakes in VRNS.
-Carroll Financial Associates Inc. purchased a new stake in Varonis Systems during the 4th quarter worth about $41,000.
-Tower Research Capital LLC TRC grew its holdings in shares of Varonis Systems by 1,147.8% during the third quarter.
-Tower Research Capital LLC TRC now owns 836 shares of the technology company’s stock worth $50,000 after buying an additional 769 shares in the last quarter.
-Catalyst Capital Advisors LLC purchased a new stake in shares of Varonis Systems during the third quarter worth about $66,000.
-Acadian Asset Management LLC purchased a new stake in shares of Varonis Systems during the fourth quarter worth about $72,000.
-Finally, Amundi Pioneer Asset Management Inc. purchased a new stake in shares of Varonis Systems during the first quarter worth about $131,000.
+Several analysts have commented on VRNS shares.
+Needham & Company LLC reiterated a “buy” rating and issued a $115.00 price target (up previously from $110.00) on shares of Varonis Systems in a research note on Friday, February 7th.
+ValuEngine upgraded shares of Varonis Systems from a “hold” rating to a “buy” rating in a research note on Tuesday, March 3rd.
+DA Davidson boosted their target price on Varonis Systems to and gave the stock a “buy” rating in a research report on Tuesday, February 11th.
+BidaskClub upgraded Varonis Systems from a “hold” rating to a “buy” rating in a research report on Wednesday, February 5th.
+Finally, Barclays reiterated a “hold” rating and issued a $91.00 target price on shares of Varonis Systems in a research report on Wednesday, January 22nd.
+Three equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Buy” and an average price target of $94.27.

 Varonis Systems Company Profile